OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Ther are 3 ways to get secrets to an app inside a docker container

 - Environment variables: We can provide secrets directly as the part of the docker container configuration.
-In this method the secrets could be either hard coded in docker configuration file or could be passed as argument at docker runtime.
+Note that secrets itself should never be hardcoded by means of docker ENV or docker ARG commands, as these can easily leak with the container definitions.
+See the Docker challenges at [WrongSecrets]() as well.
+Instead let an orchestrator overwrite the environment variable with the actual secret and make sure that this is not hardcoded by itself.
 - Mounted volumes (file): In this method we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
+Make sure that these mounts are mounted in by the orchestrator and never build in at container build time, as this will leak the secret with the contianer definition, instead: make sure that the orchestrator mounts in the volume when required.
 - Fetch from secret store (in-memory): A sidecar app/container fetches the secrets it need directly from a secret manager service without having to deal with docker config.
 This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's env variables.

 ### 5.2.
 Short Lived Side-car Containers